Admission and Getting Started

 Step 3: Track your application progress

-You can track the receipt of your application materials after the application period begins and you have completed and submitted your online application.
+You can track the receipt of your application materials online after the application period begins and you have completed and submitted your online application.